Hiking For Her logo showing blue female backpacker wearing a backpack and carrying trekking poles ascending the words Hiking and Her

 I like the convenience and portion control of individual packets.

-And the glucose in the brown sugar will be put to good use on the trail.
+And the glucose in the brown sugar will be put to good use on the trail to fuel muscle contractions.

 You can also choose plain oatmeal, and add some hacks (see below).

-You can allow your oats to soak overnight in a water bottle or covered pot, eliminating the time and energy to fire up the stove to rehydrate them.
+You can allow your oats to soak overnight in a water bottle or covered pot, eliminating the time and energy to fire up the stove to hydrate them.

 This route to a hearty backpacking breakfast isn't recommended in cold spring or fall weather, because it robs your body and mind of the welcoming warmth of piping hot oatmeal.